-- Tell me what you mean when you use that word. - Explain the comment/observation you made for me - Can you give an example to illustrate that comment/observation?
+- 1. Please tell me what you mean when you use that word. - 2.
+Please explain that comment/observation you made for me - 3.
+Can you give an example to illustrate that comment/observation you made?

 Caution: You should never offer your opinion about the interviewees reflections and under no circumstances any investment related advice should be volunteered.
 As in Canada, most countries have regulations and laws that only permit licensed finance professionals to offer financial advice.